Edit Blog Post

 My first chance to crack open the tent is as the only camper in my Bahariyya hostel

 We are not welcome.
-It takes much arguing even to be allowed on, but this is only the beginning.
-The fronts of the buses here are generally reserved for women and as we squeeze into the only available space close to the driver the place erupts.
-I would sympathise with them for our slight cultural faux pas, but quite where else we're supposed to go I have no idea, and I am unimpressed with one particularly burly matriach who insists on persistently and pointlessly push-slapping me while the other women violently harangue us.
-Eventually they give up and we knuckle down to an interminable 7hour journey, the first half spent standing, the other hunched on the floor.
-We make a surprisingly smooth early morning transfer in Dahkla onto another 7hour bus ride, but now at least, in a complete contrast, the three of us make up half the number of passengers.
-Arriving in Asyut we switch to the train, pass Qena (where effigies of Bush were burned at the start of the Iraq war) and eventually stutter into Luxor after a solid 21hours on the road.
+It takes much negotiation even to be allowed on, but this is only the beginning.
+The fronts of the buses here are generally occupied by women and, as we squeeze into the only available space close to the driver, the place erupts.
+I would sympathise with them for our apparent cultural faux pas, but quite where else we're supposed to go I have no idea.
+We make clear that we’re happy to swap with some ladies, but to no avail.
+I am unimpressed with one particularly burly matriarch who insists on persistently and pointlessly push-slapping me while the other women violently harangue us.
+Eventually they give up and we knuckle down to an interminable 7 hour journey, the first half spent standing, the other hunched on the floor.
+We make a surprisingly smooth early morning transfer in Dahkla onto another 7 hour bus ride, but now, in complete contrast, the three of us make up half the number of passengers.
+Arriving in Asyut we switch to the train, pass Qena (where effigies of Bush were burned at the start of the Iraq war), and eventually stutter into Luxor after a solid 21 hours on the

 Tot: 2.186s; Tpl: 0.072s; cc: 20; qc: 97; dbt: 0.0469s; 1; m:saturn w:www (188.8.131.52); sld: 1;

 ; mem: 1.6mb